Reading Time: 5 minutes

 - In good visibility a compass back bearing taken off identifiable features will confirm location.

-[Navigation in difficult conditions] also covers how to resolve uncertainty of location using map and compass.
+The section on navigation in difficult conditions also covers how to resolve uncertainty of location using map and compass.

 These steps can be very difficult or impossible in poor visibility (fog, driving rain, whiteout) or in thick scrub.
 A GPS is invaluable in this situation, either on a mobile phone or handheld unit.